QuickBooks Blog

 An exempt employee typically receives a salary and benefits, while a nonexempt employee is paid hourly, earns at least minimum wage, and is eligible for overtime.

-These terms refer to the classification of workers under the Fair Labor Standards Act (FLSA)—a federal law that sets minimum wage and overtime requirements for most employees in the United States.
+These terms refer to how workers are classified under the Fair Labor Standards Act (FLSA), the federal law that sets the ground rules for minimum wage and overtime in the US.
+Job misclassification can be costly, so you'll need to understand the difference before hiring.

 What is an exempt employee?

-• Pass the job duty test by working in an approved position
+• Pass the FLSA duties test by working in an approved position.

 Although exempt employers don't have to pay exempt employees overtime, they can offer extra pay through a compensation benefits package.